Optimising your on page content is really simple. It’s also the easiest way to improve your SEO.

 Only a small fraction of nerdy people seem to know how to do it.
 You want to get involved and learn, but every time you venture into the depths of murky confusion you can’t even work out where to start.
 You might get one or two things right, but you can’t tell if it’s a fluke or you’re finally on to something.

 Well, like the cryptic crossworders of the world, SEO’s aren’t really that magical.
-There’s a pretty set formula and some easy to follow rules.
+There’s a pretty set formula and some easy-to-follow rules.
+They understand the benefits of eCommerce SEO and the steps needed on the way.

 Strange analogy aside, ecommerce SEO is a whole lot easier with a little expert direction.
 Any ecommerce pro can master the majority of techniques that you need to make sure your content is search engine friendly.